|Frequently Asked Questions

 | How much does an appointment with Medical Canna Clinic cost?

-There is a $35 discount for those on Medicaid and Social Security disability.
+There is a $35 discount for those on Medicaid and Social Security disability for new patients.

 NOTE: Medical Canna Clinic does not accept insurance of any kind!